-Total Weighted Score (45.8) (5 th) Cale Australia Total Weighted Score (45.8) Role and credentials of the key persons in the provision of service (i.e. qualifications and As above. experience) Ability to provide ongoing availability of As above. sufficiently skilled persons capable of As above. performing the tasks consistent with the required standards.
+Total Weighted Secre (45.9) (5 th ) Cole Australia Total Weighted Score (45.8) (5 th ) Cale Australia Role and credentials of the key persons in the provision of service (i.e. qualifications and As above. experience) Ability to provide ongoing availability of As above. sufficiently skilled persons capable of AS above. performing the tasks consistent with the required standards.
 Understanding the requirements associated Minimal detail provided. with delivering the services to the City.
-William dotain provided.
-Experience and success in the sphere of References were provided by the City of recent similar facilities, including recent Melbourne; the City of Pittsburgh (USA) and references from at least three (3) major the City of Joondalup. organisations where you have completed , similar projects 3.
-Financial Methodology, Key Issues a , , , his project to be completed on time and within budget: Evidence of successful results, particularly in Cale has successfully installed ticket WA. machines as specified above.
-Demonstrate experience in projects of a Cale has successfully installed ticket similar nature, particularly in WA. machines as specified above Ability to provide a high level of: A very brief project plan was submitted with Site management the Tender.
-The information provided was • Finish minimal.
-Practices regarding environmental protection Practices providing a safe working environment Understanding of the required service by identifying the key issues and risk associated with delivering the project and associated ongoing maintenance.
-4. Financial Reliability of the Ticket Ma chines Demonstrate proven reliability of the ticket made Incorporating proven up time.
+Experience and success in the sphere of References were provided by the City of recent similar facilities, including recent Melbourne; the City of Pittsburgh (USA) and references from at least three (3) major the City of Joondalup. organisations where you have completed similar projects 3.
+Financial Methodology, Key Issues a his project to be completed on time and within budget: Evidence of successful results, particularly in Cale has successfully installed ticket WA. machines as specified above.
+Demonstrate experience in projects of a Cale has successfully installed ticket similar nature, particularly in WA.
+Ability to provide a high level of: machines as specified above A very brief project plan was submitted with Site management the Tender.
+The information provided was minimal.
+Finish Practices regarding environmental protection Practices providing a safe working environment Understanding of the required service by identifying the key issues and risk associated with delivering the project and associated ongoing maintenance.
+4. Financial Reliability of the Ticket Ma Demonstrate proven reliability of the ticket mac Incorporating proven up time.
 Cale state they can only achieve 98% up- time.
 This is below the required figure of 99%.
 References.
-References were provided by the City of Melbourne; the City of Pittsburgh (USA) and the City of Joondalup.
+References were provided by the City of Melbourne; the City of Pittsburgh (USA) and Basistanas to vandaliam the City of Joondalup.
 Resistance to vandalism.
-Cale have advised compliance with this requirement.
-5. Maintenance/Reporting of the Ticket Demonstrate proven management of ticket ma Illustrating availability and flexibility of Cale use the Cale Web office (CWO) reporting on operational, transactional, reporting system.
-Cale advise that reports generated by different organizations are maintenance and financial issues. maintenance and financial issues. unique and, therefore, samples could not be provided.
+Cale have advised compliance with this 5.
+Maintenance/Reporting of the Ticket requirement.
+Demonstrate proven management of ticket ma Illustrating availability and flexibility of Cale use the Cale Web office (CWO) reporting on operational, transactional, reporting system.
+Cale advise that reports maintenance and financial issues. generated by different organizations are unique and, therefore, samples could not be provided.